How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Methodology

 Let $L(N)$ denote the mean single-query inference latency (ms), and let $M(N)$ denote the mean peak VRAM usage (GB) for a model of scale $N$.
 To quantify semantic reliability per unit edge resource, we define the \emph{Edge Score}:

 This metric jointly captures: \begin{itemize} \item deterministic semantic accuracy ($A_1$), \item time-to-decision ($L$), \item and memory footprint ($M$). \end{itemize}

 Higher $\mathrm{ES}(N)$ indicates greater semantic reliability per unit latency and memory cost, making it directly interpretable as an edge deployment efficiency measure.
 Unlike purely accuracy-based metrics, the Edge Score explicitly penalizes models that achieve marginal capability gains at the cost of disproportionately higher inference latency or memory overhead.
-It therefore provides a deployment-aware efficiency frontier that complements the scaling-law analysis.
+It therefore provides a deployment-aware efficiency frontier that complements the scaling-law analysis. { The Edge Score is intended as a first-order deployment indicator that combines semantic reliability with latency and memory constraints. }